Quick Fix Low Memory warning in Windows 10/11

 But first thing first, you’ll have to identify which driver is causing low memory issues.
 Here’s how to analyze your memory usage, and determine which driver needs to be updated or reinstalled.

-Once you determined which driver is the problem, it’s easy to deal with it.
+Once you determine which driver is the problem, it’s easy to deal with it.
 You can head to Device Manager, and look for updates, or maybe you can try reinstalling that driver, it depends on your case.

-All your drivers need to be updated, but doing it manually is very annoying, so we recommend you to download a dedicated Driver updater tool.
+All your drivers need to be updated, but doing it manually is very annoying, so we recommend you download a dedicated Driver updater tool.

 Our solution should solve this problem but in case you’re still getting the Low memory or Out of memory error in Windows 10, you can check out our previous article about low memory in Windows, to find a solution